PowerCommands/thirdeye/README.md

-# thirdeye
+# Third eye
-Mange your thirdparty components
+Mange your thirdparty components in your repos.